mickeybeurskens/forgefire-website/_posts/handwritten_digits.md

-Yep, that work.
+Yep, that worked.
 Now to train the model!

 ```python